Our methodology is based on a weighted review of information from firms, market feedback and other available information.

 *Transactional and advisory ranking: We consider non-contentious IP advisory work and contractual work including licensing, security agreement, due diligence, franchising, strategy and tax relief.

 However, we use a 'Tier' or 'Recommended' system to highlight their market position for that practice area taking into account all the attributes we assess.
-Tier 1 is the highest ranking, but we do regard firms in Tiers 1 and 2 or those ranked as 'Highly Recommended' as our top-tier firms.
+Tier 1 is the highest ranking, but we regard firms in Tiers 1 and 2 or those ranked as 'Highly Recommended' as our top-tier firms.
 Typically, the top-tier firms possess an outstanding reputation and track record in their jurisdiction or region for the ranking category in question.